SetBased/php-audit/docs/audit-config-file.rst

 The Audit Config File
 =====================

-In this chapter is the specification of the audit config file.
+This chapter is the specification of the audit config file.

-For most projects the audit config file must added to the VCS and distributed to the production environment of your project (unless you have some other mechanism for maintaining audit tables and triggers in place).
+For most projects the audit config file must added to the VCS and distributed to the production environment of your project (unless you have some other mechanism for maintaining audit tables and triggers).

 The audit config file is a JSON file and consist out of four sections which we discuss in detail in the following sections.